bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-When receiving the request, the client MUST parse the query parameters to calculate and validate the hash value as described in
+When receiving the request, the RC MUST parse the query parameters to calculate and validate the hash value as described in
 {{interaction-hash}}.
-If the hash validates, the client sends a continuation request to the AS as described in
+If the hash validates, the RC sends a continuation request to the AS as described in
 {{continue-after-interaction}} using the interaction reference value received here.

-### Completing Interaction with a Pushback URI {#interaction-pushback}
+### Completing Interaction with a Direct HTTP Request Callback {#interaction-pushback}

 When using the
-["callback" interaction capability](#response-interact-callback) with the `push` method, the AS signals to the client that interaction is complete and the request can be continued by sending an HTTP POST request to the client's callback URL sent in [the callback request](#request-interact-callback-push).
+["callback" interaction capability](#response-interact-callback) with the `push` method, the AS signals to the RC that interaction is complete and the request can be continued by sending an HTTP POST request to the RC's callback URL sent in [the callback request](#request-interact-callback-push).

 The entity message body is a JSON object consisting of the following two elements: